 Joanna Patterson – Owner/Director/Instructor

 Joanna is owner/director/teacher at The Moving Company Dance Studio, and is a dancer and choreographer with L Street Dance Theatre.
-She is currently a Teaching Artist at Colby College, and works at The Theater Project in Brunswick.
-She spends the rest of her time with her creative and funny family.
+She is currently a Teaching Artist at Colby College, and is a member of the National Dance Education Organization.

 Joanna discovered her love of dance at age 10, thanks to Jacques d’Amboise’s National Dance Institute program, which brings dance to school children.
 Inspired to continue, she received her early dance training at Granite State Ballet, as well as the summer programs of Burklyn Ballet Theatre in Vermont, and American Theater Dance Workshop at Hofstra University.